austin-r-brown/airbnextdoor/README.md

 #### SIB_API_KEY

 This is the API key needed for the app to send notification emails.
+If no API key is provided, the app will still run but no emails will be sent.

 - Sign up for a Brevo account at https://brevo.com (I was able to do a free account for this)
 - Go to the API keys page (https://app.brevo.com/settings/keys/api) and click 'Generate a new API key'